February 25, 1981: Apple CEO Michael Scott oversees a mass firing of employees, then holds a massive party.

 The Apple bozo explosion

-At the time, Apple was growing incredibly quickly.
-With almost 2,000 people employed, Scott thought the company had simply grown too big, too fast.
+At the time of the layoffs, Apple was growing incredibly quickly.
+With almost 2,000 people on the payroll, Scott thought the company had simply grown too big, too fast.
 The expansion led to what he called a “bozo explosion,” with Apple employing people he did not consider A-players.

 He started by asking each departmental manager for a list of staffers Apple could cut loose.
-He then compiled these names onto one memo and circulated the list, asking that 40 names to be nominated.
-Scott then personally fired these people in a mass layoff that became known as “Black Wednesday.”
+He then compiled these names into one memo and circulated the list, seeking nominations for 40 people that would face the ax.
+Scott then personally fired these people in a mass layoff that became known as Apple’s “Black Wednesday.”

 Apple layoffs: ‘Black Wednesday’